 The following day, September 21, Mary and the band were off from shows due to security restrictions, but Mary had the opportunity to go to one of Kabul’s public art venues, The Venue, with PAO Sarah Evans.
-That day, Mary wrote, “We were originally scheduled to play a venue in downtown Kabul earlier in the week (called "the Venue") which is run by an American woman, Robin Ryczek, and her Pakistani boyfriend, Humayun Zadran, but the show was canceled.
+That day, Mary wrote, “We were originally scheduled to play a venue in downtown Kabul earlier in the week (called "the Venue") and we ran into an American woman, Robin Ryczek, and her Pakistani friend, Humayun Zadran, but the show was canceled.
 I got a call today at 4pm telling me my request was approved and that I could go with one escort at 5pm.
 So Sarah (our PAO) and I got in the car and traveled to a more upscale part of downtown and then drove down a street with huge ditches on either side of a very narrow driveway until we got to the entrance of the club, which is unmarked and is behind a huge green metal grate.
 We knocked on the gate and were greeted and brought through their magical courtyard which has candlelight and outdoor seating.
 We went into the space, which is part music club and part gallery.
 It was so interesting just to sit and listen to their stories.
 Robin is a classically trained cello player who went to grad school in Boston, spent time in Berlin and then randomly changed course and came here through university contacts.
 When she realized that students wanted to learn guitar, she taught herself guitar and now does one-on-one lessons (she was teaching a lesson to an Afghan-American woman when we arrived.
 Humayun was born in Afghanistan but spent most of his life in Peshawar where he would take buses to Lahore to go to underground rock shows, and then moved back to Kabul in the late '90s.
 The space they were in was an old coffee house called Kabul Coffee House and it was in such disrepair the owner offered to have them take it over.
 They now do regular concerts, film screening and openings there, and were proud to say that their audience is 80% Afghan.
 I asked them if they were worried about security and Robin said, "We can't worry.
 Otherwise we wouldn't do anything."
 I so hope that we have the opportunity to play there before we leave.”

 On September 21, Mary and the band performed a two set show on the grounds of the Embassy, and had a terrific crowd.
 Mary wrote, “Tables were set up outside for dinner, people were dancing and we were thrilled to have musicians who we had met earlier in the week sit in with us.”